Anonymous6281/composer-assistant-anonymous/README.md

 # composer-assistant-anonymous
 Source code for training and evaluating Composer's Assistant neural net models.
-Includes test set and pretrained models.
+For the test set for our paper, see the releases.

 **Requirements**